Wall Street Breakfast: Earnings Season Kicks Into High Gear

 Slow road to aviation recovery

-Air traffic may not bounce back for 2-3 years from the effects of the coronavirus, Boeing (NYSE:BA) CEO David Calhoun warned shareholders during a virtual meeting on Monday.
+Air traffic may not bounce back for 2-3 years from the effects of the coronavirus, Boeing (BA) CEO David Calhoun warned shareholders during a virtual meeting on Monday.
 "The health crisis is unlike anything we have ever experienced... and it's going to be a while before dividends come back," he added.
 "We know we're going to have to borrow more money in the next six months in order to get through this really difficult moment, to provide the right liquidity to the supply chain that represents our industry."

 With the number of global coronavirus infections surpassing 3M, the pressure is growing to come up with medical solutions to combat the contagion.
 In a sign of good news, the Coalition for Epidemic Preparedness Innovations said a vaccine could be available as early as this year for vulnerable groups like healthcare workers, compared to an earlier time frame of 12-18 months.
-The foundation, which is supporting nine different COVID-19 vaccine projects, has provided funding to Moderna (NASDAQ:MRNA) Novavax (NASDAQ:NVAX) and Inovio Pharmaceuticals (NASDAQ:INO).
+The foundation, which is supporting nine different COVID-19 vaccine projects, has provided funding to Moderna (MRNA) Novavax (NVAX) and Inovio Pharmaceuticals (INO).

 'Food supply chain is breaking'

-In a direct appeal to consumers, Tyson Foods (NYSE:TSN) took out a full-page ad in The New York Times to say that the food supply chain is breaking.
+In a direct appeal to consumers, Tyson Foods (TSN) took out a full-page ad in The New York Times to say that the food supply chain is breaking.
 "As pork, beef and chicken plants are being forced to close, even for short periods of time, millions of pounds of meat will disappear from the supply chain," wrote Chairman John Tyson.
 "As a result, there will be limited supply of our products available in grocery stores until we are able to reopen our facilities that are currently closed."

 Paid residential drone deliveries

 The plans were in the making for quite a while, but come just in time to deal with the coronavirus pandemic.
-Starting in May, UPS (NYSE:UPS) will begin using drones to fill prescriptions for residents of The Villages in Florida, one of the country's biggest retirement communities with 135,000 residents.
-The deliveries will be dropped at a central location from a CVS (NYSE:CVS) store about a half mile away and an employee will then ferry them to homes via golf cart.
+Starting in May, UPS (UPS) will begin using drones to fill prescriptions for residents of The Villages in Florida, one of the country's biggest retirement communities with 135,000 residents.
+The deliveries will be dropped at a central location from a CVS (CVS) store about a half mile away and an employee will then ferry them to homes via golf cart.
 The ultimate goal is for the program to make the deliveries directly, with the drone lowering packages by winch.

 What else is happening...

-JetBlue (NASDAQ:JBLU) first airline to require passenger masks.
+JetBlue (JBLU) first airline to require passenger masks.

-Amazon (NASDAQ:AMZN) safety measures so inadequate - New York AG.
+Amazon (AMZN) safety measures so inadequate - New York AG.

-Did Carnival (NYSE:CCL) get a backdoor Fed bailout?
+Did Carnival (CCL) get a backdoor Fed bailout?

 U.S. wireless firms extend COVID-19 concessions.

-Apple (NASDAQ:AAPL) delays 5G iPhone production.
+Apple (AAPL) delays 5G iPhone production.

-NJ court rules J&J (NYSE:JNJ) must face talc lawsuits.
+NJ court rules J&J (JNJ) must face talc lawsuits.

-NXP Semiconductors (NASDAQ:NXPI) +4% AH beating EPS expectations.
+NXP Semiconductors (NXPI) +4% AH beating EPS expectations.

 In Asia, Japan -0.1%.
 Hong Kong +1.2%.
 China -0.2%.
 India +1.2%.